LilaShiba/LilaShiba/README.md

-Hi, I’m Lila ✨ a computer scientist passionate about building human-centered systems.
+Hi, I’m Lila-Josey ✨ a computer scientist passionate about building human-centered systems.
 I split my time engineering thinking algorithms, and getting lost in quantum-curious side projects.
 I also enjoy walks with my dog 🐶, high tea with friends, and the constant learning inherent in the field.